 Rainy days are lovely sometimes.
 You can sleep in, snuggle up with a book and a cup of tea, watch a movie or two, and just enjoy being inside.
 However, if you have toddlers, it’s not exactly that relaxing.

 So what can you do to keep these little (wild) people running around your home busy on rainy days?
 Rainy days make me feel a bit tired and slow.
 Not a good combination with my crazy little ones with extra energy to burn.
-I like rainy day activities that are easy to prepare, but that take awhile for my little ones to complete.
+I like rainy day activities that are easy to prepare, but that takes a while for my little ones to complete.

 Here is a list of 20 innovative, quick, and creative rainy day ideas for keeping your toddler busy:

 - Put shaving cream (and your toddler) in the tub.
-Make sure to supervise and use a sli- proof mat.
-Adding paint brushes and a bit of water will extend this fun even longer!
+Make sure to supervise and use a slip-proof mat.
+Adding paintbrushes and a bit of water will extend this fun even longer!

 - Make mail.
 My little one loves making letters and pictures to send to loved ones.
 Whether they are just around the corner or across the country, who doesn’t love getting mail?
 Have some fun and send a surprise summer letter to Santa.